Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 How do you balance your protective instincts as a parent with your child being a public figure?

-AA: It’s a work in progress.
+Annie Apple (Eli Apple's mom): It’s a work in progress.
 When Eli left high school and went to Ohio State, it could have been overwhelming.
 A lot of parents come into big-time football just focusing on the kid.

 I told myself, whatever Eli’s going to do or accomplish, it’s in God’s hands.
 My job is to make it enjoyable for his teammates and the families and the fans.
 And so we focused on other things, and I think we helped get the travel stipend for player families and other things.